PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 together with Ruff, syntax validation, and `git diff --check`; the exporter shrank by another net 203 lines.
 No model conversion or inference was run.

+Binary output target-shape literal selection now lives in the same Torch-free binary-policy owner.
+It broadcasts rank-3/4/5 inputs in channel-first form, maps the result to an explicit channel-last output when required, and retains the conservative expected-channel/name-hint checks for unknown layouts.
+The moved function AST matches checkpoint `a5bb099` exactly.
+Eight focused binary- policy/ownership tests pass (91 unrelated architecture tests deselected), together with Ruff, syntax validation, and `git diff --check`; the exporter shrank by another net 60 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-